-- Pari passu with, which means equal to, all outstanding and future unsecured unsubordinated indebtedness issued by us, including the approximately \$23.7 million principal amount of June 2024 Notes, the \$34.5 million principal amount of December 2024 Notes, the approximately \$56.4 million principal amount of 2025 Notes, the \$51.75 million principal amount of 2026 Notes and the \$51.875 million principal amount of March 2027 Notes.
-The Notes will also rank pari passu with our general liabilities, which consist of trade and other payables, including any outstanding dividend payable, interest and debt fees payable, vendor payables and accrued expenses such as auditor fees, legal fees, director fees, etc. In total, these general liabilities were approximately \$0.8 million as of March 31, 2022. - Senior to any of our future indebtedness that expressly provides it is subordinated to the Notes.
+- Pari passu with, which means equal to, all outstanding and future unsecured unsubordinated indebtedness issued by us, including the approximately \$23.7 million principal amount of June 2024 Notes, the \$34.5 million principal amount of December 2024 Notes, the approximately \$56.4 million principal amount of 2025 Notes and the \$51.75 million principal amount of 2026 Notes.
+The Notes will also rank pari passu with our general liabilities, which consist of trade and other payables, including any outstanding dividend payable, interest and debt fees payable, vendor payables and accrued expenses such as auditor fees, legal fees, director fees, etc. In total, these general liabilities were approximately \$0.2 million as of September 30, 2021 and \$1.2 million as of the date of this prospectus supplement. - Senior to any of our future indebtedness that expressly provides it is subordinated to the Notes.
 As of the date of this prospectus supplement do not have outstanding debt that is subordinated to the Notes and do not currently intend to issue indebtedness that expressly provides that it is subordinated to the Notes.
-Therefore, the Notes, as currently contemplated, will not be senior to any indebtedness or obligations. - Effectively subordinated to all of our existing and future secured indebtedness (including indebtedness that is initially unsecured to which we subsequently grant a security interest), to the extent of the value of the assets securing such indebtedness.At March 31, 2022, the aggregate outstanding amount of our secured indebtedness was approximately \$51.0 million, consisting of \$26.9 million outstanding under the Churchill Facility, \$23.3 million outstanding under the Wells Fargo Loan and \$750,000 outstanding under the NHB Mortgage.
+Therefore, the Notes, as currently contemplated, will not be senior to any indebtedness or obligations. - Effectively subordinated to all of our existing and future secured indebtedness (including indebtedness that is initially unsecured to which we subsequently grant a security interest), to the extent of the value of the assets securing such indebtedness.
+At September 30, 2021 our only secured indebtedness was the outstanding balance under the Wells Fargo Margin Loan Account, which was approximately \$30.1 million.
+As of the date of this Prospectus Supplement, the aggregate outstanding amount of our secured indebtedness was approximately \$33.1 million, consisting of \$19.1 million outstanding under the Churchill Facility, \$13.2 million outstanding under the Wells Fargo Margin Loan Account and \$750,000 outstanding under the NHB Mortgage.
 In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the Notes, and any assets of our subsidiaries will not be directly available to satisfy the claims of our creditors, including holders of the Notes.